There’s a brisk chill in the air and the world around you is blanketed in white; it’s time for Christmas celebrations in

-Whether you’re a life-long New Englander or simply a visitor in search of some holiday cheer, opportunity abounds for Christmas memory-making in the whimsical winter wonderland that is New England during the holiday season.
+Whether you’re a life-long New Englander or simply a visitor in search of some holiday cheer, opportunity abounds for Christmas memory-making with all the wonderfully whimsical things to do for Christmas in New England.
 Whether you’re looking for small-town charm or big-city bang for your buck, you’ll find it on this list of the Merriest Christmas Celebrations in New England!

 What better way to kick off the Christmas season than with a full week of fun festivities, a Christmas Prelude, if you will?
 Holiday activities for the week include gingerbread house making, Christmas carol sing-alongs, a Cookie Crawl, a “Pooch Parade,” and so much more!
 As much fun as Kennebunkport is year-round, at Christmas it transforms from a cute coastal town into a magical seaside holiday port with festive wreaths, garlands, and twinkle lights everywhere you look.

 In true Maine fashion, Santa arrives by lobster boat and yes, there is even a Christmas tree made out of lobster traps!
 The official tree lighting of the gorgeous (and massive!) evergreen is immediately followed by fireworks that light the sky behind it.
 If you’re not feeling the spirit of the season after a New England Christmas event like the Christmas Prelude, then you might be an actual, real-life Grinch.

 Stockbridge Main Street at Christmas, Stockbridge MA